 We steered for a bay at the north end of the island, protected on all sides by a peninsula and some smaller islands.
-Years ago bergy bits probably drifted down this far but for us it was completely clear and made the perfect anchorage in 35 feet and gravelly mud.
+Years ago ice probably drifted down this far but for it was completely clear and made the perfect anchorage in 35 feet and gravelly mud.
 Although it was August 5th, the days were still wonderfully long at nearly 61 degrees north, so we had plenty of time to explore our surroundings.

-So our plan was to head for the town of Whittier, wait out the blow in a marina, and do some chores.
+So our plan was to head for the town of Whittier, wait out the gale in a marina, and do some chores.
 Whittier was two day-sails away from Glacier Island and the first of these was beautiful.
 Soft breezes caught our full main and genoa to push us west, then died and we carried on under power past rocky headlands, tall mountains, and evergreens.
 We spotted a few fishing boats and whale-watching boats and saw the spouts and flukes of the humpbacks they were observing.
 We dried our sails and aired out the boat with the hatches open.

 The wind picked up again in the afternoon, but from ahead so we tacked against it until the tide started pushing us so far off course that we had to motor-sail.
-The wind died again behind a collection of islets so we resorted once more to our trusty Yanmar and puttered the last couple of miles to Squaw Bay and the little indent inside it, Papoose Cove.
+The wind died again behind a collection of islets so we resorted to our Yanmar and puttered the last couple of miles to Squaw Bay and the little indent inside it, Papoose Cove.